deborahgu/abbyy-to-epub3/README.rst

 * Python 3
 * If running epubcheck, a Java Runtime environment
-* If running DAISY Ave, Node.js
+* If running DAISY Ace, Node.js

 Usage
 =====